 History of the Islamic Calendar

-The calendar was created in 638 D.C. , during the reign of Khalifa Umar ibn al-Khattab.
-He created this calendar to adjust the counting of the time and days in respect to some Islamic religious observances.
+The calendar was created in 638 AD, during the reign of Khalifa Umar ibn al-Khattab.
+He created this calendar to adjust the counting of the time and days with respect to some Islamic religious observances.

 The chronology of the Islamic Calendar is based on some excerpts from the Quran.